 Determining the customer’s end location (via IP address, credit card billing address, etc) is an important feature of many VAT/GST implementations globally specifically in relation to cross-border digital sales.
 As a result, this purchasing trend may impact the expected volume of sales recognised as being from Angola.

-It is still unclear as to how the validation of business status will be achieved.
+It is still unclear as to how B2B transactions will be assessed once the non-resident registers.
 It is possible that a type of company identification number validation system will become available online via the Angolan tax authority website.

 Those non-resident digital service suppliers that want to register for Angola VAT will need to appoint a local fiscal representative.
 The law in its original form (October 2019) referred to a simplified registration system for non-resident digital service suppliers.
 This simplified registration is still not in place but we understand that the Angolan tax authorities are working hard to ensure it is part of future regulation.

 In the meantime, an Administrative Ruling issued in January 2020 means non-resident digital service suppliers are required to register with the Angolan Tax Authority and comply with the following requirements.

 Remember, here at Taxamo, we will update our Insights section when we obtain more information on the new VAT system in Angola.